-- use sporadically - use only for three consecutive days per year in any given hectare - be sure to visit the device every day, especially leghold traps - Record and report captures, including extent of injury. - indicates tools used only for conservation or Tuberculosis (Tb) management purposes.
+- indicates tools used for fur recovery.
+To reduce risk and increase benefits to kea: - use sporadically - use only for three consecutive days per year in any given hectare - be sure to visit the device every day, especially leghold traps - Record and report captures, including extent of injury. - indicates tools used only for conservation or Tuberculosis (Tb) management purposes.
 To reduce risk and increase benefits to kea: - use only in pulses rather than permanently set.
 E.g. 'Use only once per year a one month pulse, otherwise deactivate. - use in stoat trapped areas (rather than in non-trapped areas) - Record and report captures, including extent of injury.

 Pest control type Category Target species Details Safety recommendations Victor leg hold traps Leg-hold trap Possum Injury and deaths recorded.
-Triggered by 500g, kea are 750-1100g).
-Trigger weight increased to >1.3kg (kea weigh up to 1.1kg) and solenoid lock to be added to prevent triggering during the day (Morriss and Warburton, 2012).Do not use for possum monitoring in kea habitat (forest and alpine).
+Triggered by 500g , kea is 750-1100g).
+Trigger weight increased to >1.3kg (kea weigh up to 1.1kg) and (ideally), solenoid lock to be added to prevent triggering during the day (Morriss and Warburton, 2012).Do not use for possum monitori in kea habitat (forest and alpine).
 Utilise alternatives (i.e. wax tags).
-DOC 150/200 Kill trap Stoat, ferret Deaths recorded (at least 11 to date).
+DOC 150/200 Kill trap Stoat, ferret Deaths recorded (at least 24 to date).
 Kea able to access the traps by removing screws/nails holding down the lid.
 Also known to interfere with the trap (rolling over, setting off the trap by poking sticks through front opening).
 Pulling off front mesh.
 Potential for heavy metal poisoning from ingesting treated timber (data deficient).
 Secure lid with 65mm galvanised/st/steel screws (not nails or short screws).
 Placing metal brackets around fasteners to prevent kea tearing wood away from around it (and ingesting toxic treated timber).
 Placing solid stainless steel grills on the ends of trap boxes and using side entrances.
 Staking the trap boxes with 10mm re-bar (refer appendix for suppliers and photos).
-Sentinel Kill trap Possum, feral cat Death recorded January 2015 - Keplers.
+Sentinel Kill trap Possum, feral cat Death recorded January 2015 - Kepler Mountains.
 Do not use in kea habitat unless absolutely necessary for another threatened species.
+Use in pulses only when required.
 Warrior Kill trap Possum Deaths recorded.
 Do not use in kea habitat.
 Victor stoat trap Kill trap Stoat, rat No known deaths.
 Set in kea proof cover.
-Timms traps Kill trap Possum, feral cat Deaths recorded.
+Timms traps Kill trap Feral cat Deaths recorded.
 Easily accessible and attractive to kea.
-Do not use in kea habitat unless absolutely necessary for anoth threatened species.
+Do not use for possum control in kea habitat.
+Use for cat control only in the absence of alternatives and use only in target pulses.
 Feratox Poison Possum Interference by kea recorded.
 No confirmed deaths but likely a high risk to kea as easily accessible.
 Use only in a kea proof bait station.
 Cyanide paste Poison Possum No reports of kea deaths, however potentially high risk (to investigate).
 Use only in kea proof bait station.
 Bait bags stapled to trees Poison Possum, rats Likely deaths but none recorded - wouldn't expect to find them.
 Do not use in kea habitat.
 Philproof bait station Bait station Rats Kea deaths recorded.
 Use only with kea baffle.
 This precludes their use for possum control.
-KiwiCare Gel stations Bait station Kea beak marks have been observed in these.
-Wouldn't expect to find dead kea as they would likely wander off and die away from the station.
-Do not use in kea habitat.
-A12 Kill trap Possum No kea deaths recorded however currently data deficient.
-Record and report kills, including extent of injury.
-A24 Kill trap Stoat, rats No kea deaths recorded however kea recorded on camera inserting their heads in the traps.
-Use only with an excluder to reduce possibility of kea access.
-Record and report kills and injuries.
-Trapinator Kill trap Possum Kea death reported Jan 2018.
-Kea found hanging in trap.
-Do not use in kea habitat.